Our Story

 What is truly worth passing on to the next generation?

-We believe that schools must shift from delivering information to cultivating wisdom.
-Students must learn to listen deeply—to themselves, to one another, to Earth, and to the cosmos—and to respond to all of them with care and creativity.
+To meet the future, schools must now shift from delivering information to cultivating wisdom.
+Students must be taught to listen deeply—to themselves, to one another, to Earth, and to the cosmos—and to respond to all of them with care and creativity.

 Education must nurture meta-capacities: self-reflection, systems thinking, emotional intelligence, and the ability to see patterns across scales—from personal experience to planetary dynamics.